Defines the security options for saving documents, for web connections, and for opening documents that contain macros.

 Check to enable all connections' passwords to be protected by a master password.

-Opens the Enter Master Password dialog.
+Opens the Enter Master Password dialogue.

-The Stored Web Connection Information dialog shows a list of web sites and user names that you entered previously.
+The Stored Web Connection Information dialogue shows a list of web sites and user names that you entered previously.
 You can select any entry and remove it from the list.
 You can view the password for the selected entry.

 Adjust the security level for executing macros and specify trusted macro authors.